-Washington's landscape has been a place of human occupation for thousands of years, and the physical evidence of this history is both fascinating and important to our heritage.
-Recent public engagement projects have proven the widespread interest in exploring this history through archaeology.
+Archaeology lets people see and touch history.
+Washington's landscape has been a place of human occupation for thousands of years, and the physical evidence of this history brings back the past.
+Recent public archaeology projects have proven the widespread interest in exploring this elusive history through archaeology.

-DC also needs to take better care of its archaeological inheritance.
-There has been substantial progress toward making the District's artifact collections more accessible, more routinely investigated, and better understood as a public resource, but much more needs to be done.
+The District needs to cultivate a stronger appreciation of its archaeological inheritance.
+There has been substantial progress toward making the District's artifact collections more accessible, more routinely investigated, and better understood as a public resource, but much more needs to